streamlit/docs/content/library/advanced-features/st.cache.md

     return db.get_connection()
 ```

 With just 3 lines of code, the database connection is created once and stored in the cache.
-Then, every subsequent time `get_database_conection` is called, the already-created connection object is reused automatically.
+Then, every subsequent time `get_database_connection` is called, the already-created connection object is reused automatically.
 In other words, it becomes a singleton.

 <Tip>